mrCamelCode/jtjs/libs/react/README.md

 `onChangeMousePosition?: signature` - What to do when the position of the mouse changes while hovering over the button.
 Only triggered when
 `enableMouseTracking` is `true`.

-<span style="color: #3d80e3; font-weight: bold">@param</span> mousePosition - The current mouse position, relative to the bounding box of the button.
-Coordinates of (-1, -1)
-imply that the mouse is no longer over the button.
+@param mousePosition - The current mouse position, relative to the bounding box of the button.
+Coordinates of (-1, -1) imply that the mouse is no longer over the button.